steveloughran/spark-timeline-integration/yarn-timeline-history/src/main/docs/timeline.md

   </tr>
 </table>

-### Viewing Application Histories via the YARN Timeline Service
+## Integrating the Spark History Server with the YARN Timeline Service

 To retrieve and display history information in the YARN Timeline Service, the Spark history server must be configured to query the timeline service for the lists of running and completed applications.